IISH/drupal-module-querytool/README.md

 - browse to /topics page to see the topics that opens up the tool
 - position the Documentation block 'Data topics with documentation links.' as desired: /admin/structure/block

+- setup a cronjob to drupal cron url (get url at /admin/reports/status 'Cron maintenance tasks') for automatic update and import of (new) topics

 # Todo

 None yet.